Awards & Recognition

 2011 National Make a Difference Day City Award Winner, USA WEEKEND Magazine: The magazine selected Wheaton as one of three communities nationwide to receive its city award for Wheaton's participation in Make a Difference Day.
 Community organizations, individuals, businesses and students all contributed to a number of projects to help feed less fortunate families, support troops overseas and more.
 More information

-Distinguished Budget Award, 2002-2013, Government Finance Officer’s Association of the United States and Canada: The City of Wheaton’s Finance Department received this award for the eleventh consecutive year for the City’s FY 2012-13 Annual Budget.
+Distinguished Budget Award, 2003-2017, Government Finance Officer’s Association of the United States and Canada: The City of Wheaton’s Finance Department received this award for the 15th consecutive year for the City’s FY 2016-17 Annual Budget.
 It recognizes government units that publish an exceptional budget.

 Governor's Home Town Award, 2010, Sesquicentennial Celebration: The City received the state's Governor's Home Town Award in the History & Historic Preservation category for its creation of the yearlong celebration of Wheaton's 150th anniversary, organized entirely by volunteers.
 More information